napari/napari/docs/quick_start.md

 napari is an open source project on [GitHub](https://github.com/napari/napari) to facilitate transparency, reuse, and extensibility.

-At its core, it provides critical viewer features out-of-the-box, such as support for [large multi-dimensional data](https://napari.org/tutorials/applications/dask.html); provide [“layers”](https://napari.org/tutorials/start_index.html) to simultaneously visualize images, models, and analysis results; and easy manual, interactive annotation in 3D.
+At its core, it provides critical viewer features out-of-the-box, such as support for [large multi-dimensional data](https://napari.org/tutorials/applications/dask.html); [“layers”](https://napari.org/tutorials/start_index.html) to simultaneously visualize images, models, and analysis results; and easy manual, interactive annotation in 3D.

 This tutorial uses napari 0.4.13. <br>